kongware/ftor/README.md

 ap(add) (2) (3); // 5
 ap(ap(add) (2)) (3); // 5
 ```
 Even though the applicator `ap` merely accepts unary functions it can handle functions argument of arbitrary arity.
-This property is calles abstraction over arity and is one of the nice qualities of curried functions.
+This property is called abstraction over arity and is one of the nice qualities of curried functions.

 ### Type Hints